balewgize/indeed-job-search/README.md

-# Indeed Job post notifier
+# Indeed Job Search

-Indeed job notifier is a python script that automates job searching on www.indeed.com.

-The user will provide the profile and other details that can used for searching relevant jobs

-The program will then send notification email to the user when a new job matching the user's profile is posted.
+Indeed job search is a python script that automates job searching on www.indeed.com and send notification email to the user when a new job matching the user's preference is posted.

+It automatically checks for new job posts every Tuesday and Friday at 06:00 AM if the device is connected to the internet.

+## Installation
+- Clone the repository to a directory you want
+- Add cron job task that execute run.py file every Tuesday and Friday at 06:00 AM

+## Usage